dankamongmen/notcurses/README.md

 // provided a coordinate relative to the origin of 'src', map it to the same
 // absolute coordinate relative to thte origin of 'dst'. either or both of 'y'
-// and 'x' may be NULL.
-void ncplane_translate(const struct ncplane* src, const struct ncplane* dst,
+// and 'x' may be NULL. if 'dst' is NULL, it is taken to be the standard plane. void ncplane_translate(const struct ncplane* src, const struct ncplane* dst,
                        int* restrict y, int* restrict x);